hphelion/documentation/network.howto.md

 You might need to modify the default network or create additional networks.
 This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks:

+- Creating and deleting networks
+- Enabling and disabling networks
-- Create a network
+- Specifying an IP address for a network
-- Enable a network
+- Attaching a network to the router
-- Disable a network
+- Renaming a network
-- Delete a network
+- Enabling or disabling a port
-- Rename a network
+- Editing a sub-net
-- Assign a router to a network
+- Renaming network objects
-- Edit a sub-net
-- Specify an IP address
-- Rename a port
-- Enable or disable a port

 ## Before you begin ## {#Overview}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.
+If you prefer to use the [HP Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.

+#### Assigning access permission to services #### {#access}

+The user who will be working with the network must have the proper user access to the Compute and Networking services.
+Specifically, the user needs to have Compute Admin and Network Admin permission.

+For information on users, groups, and roles, see [Managing Account Users](https://community.hpcloud.com/article/managing-account-users).

 ## Using the Horizon Cloud Console ## {#console}